Student Classroom Conduct Policy

 "Faculty shall have the right to eject, for a specified period of time, a student whose conduct is disorderly, disruptive or obstructive (shouting or making bothersome noises, speaking out of turn repeatedly or otherwise disrupting the orderly classroom process).
 In such cases, faculty must inform the Dean, in writing, of the reasons why the student was required to leave the class.
 Such a student shall have the right to appeal this decision to the Dean."

-Should an immediate situation require you to invoke this article, you may ask the student to leave the classroom, and then must report your action to Shona as described above.
+If you find a student engaging in disruptive behavior in your classroom, you should first speak to the student privately about the matter.
+If the student continues to behave in a disruptive or inappropriate manner, you may ask the student to leave the classroom.
 However, under no circumstances may you withdraw a student from your course: this right and responsibility rests with others.